 What kind of services do you provide?

-I provide individual and relationship counseling to adults (18+) who live in Florida.
+I provide individual and relationship counseling to adults (18+) who live in Florida and Massachusetts.
 All services are provided online.
 To learn more about my specialties, please visit the Services page.

 What do sessions cost?

 Individual Therapy Session (50 minutes) - $150

 Relationship/Couples Therapy Session (50 minutes) - $200

 Longer session times are available.
 The cost of these sessions would be prorated based on the rates above.
 Longer sessions need to be arranged with me prior to the scheduled meeting time to ensure my availability.

 Do you have reduced-fee or sliding scale appointments available?